What is Eumelanin?

 Red hair can contain high levels of pheomelanin, but generally, all types of skin contain a higher proportion of eumelanin than pheomelanin.

 The levels and distribution of eumelanin are genetically determined and play a key role in determining a person’s skin, eye, and hair colour.
 Higher concentrations of eumelanin in the skin result in deeper, darker tones, while lower levels produce lighter complexions.
-In the eyes, a greater amount of eumelanin in the iris leads to brown or black eyes, whereas a lack of it allows other structural colours to dominate, resulting in blue or green eyes.
-Similarly, in the hair, high eumelanin levels create black or dark brown hair, moderate levels produce lighter brown shades, and very low levels lead to yellowish or blonde hair.
+In the eyes, a greater amount of eumelanin in the iris leads to brown eyes whereas a lack of it allows other colours to dominate, resulting in blue or green eyes.
+Similarly, high eumelanin levels in our hair create black or dark brown hair, moderate levels produce lighter brown shades, and very low levels lead to yellowish or blonde hair.

 […] health, and has shaped the development of nearly every living thing on Earth.
 And it’s thanks to eumelanin in our bodies that we are able to get the benefits of sunlight while avoiding being harmed by […]